proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 ==================

 Contributions are highly welcomed and appreciated.
 Every little help counts, so do not hesitate!
-You can make a high impact on ``proplot`` just by using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.
+You can make a high impact on ProPlot just by using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.

-The following sections cover some general guidelines regarding development in ``proplot`` for maintainers and contributors.
+The following sections cover some general guidelines regarding development in ProPlot for maintainers and contributors.
 Nothing here is set in stone and can't be changed.
 Feel free to suggest improvements or changes in the workflow.